OAM-Licensed Mortgage Broker in Italy for Expats

 OAM M201 — licensed broker

-As a Partner of Facile.it Mediazione Creditizia (OAM M201), Christina operates under Italy's official mortgage broker registration and accesses the full Facile.it lender panel — one of the broadest in the Italian market.
+As a Partner of Facile.it Mediazione Creditizia (OAM M201), Christina operates under Italy's official mortgage broker registration with direct access to 40+ Italian banks — working through underwriting desks, not retail branches.
+For expat clients this means knowing which lenders will accept international income, and negotiating from a volume position no individual can replicate.
 This is not a personal website generating referrals; it is licensed advisory.

 🌍